ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ~~~
 Notice the colon : which indicates that there is more text and you can keep paging through it by hitting "enter".
 To quit the manual hit the "q" key which stands for "quit".

-We can also pass `--help` optino to the command:
+We can also pass `--help` option to the command:

 Input
 {: .label .label-green}